tommylay1902/MTGuardian/README.md

 ## License

-This Medication Management App is licensed under the [LICENSE NAME] - see the [LICENSE.md](LICENSE.md) file for details.
+This Medication Management App is licensed under the [LICENSE NAME] - see the [LICENSE.

-## Acknowledgments

-We would like to express our gratitude to the open-source community and contributors who have helped shape and improve this application.

-Thank you for choosing our Medication Management App.
-Here's to a healthier and more organized future!